dqops/dqo/docs/client/operations/data_grouping_configurations.md

 # DQOps REST API data_grouping_configurations operations
-Manages data grouping configurations on a table
+Operations for managing the configuration of data groupings on a table level in DQOps.

 ___